ceautery/advent/2023/day01/README.md

 l_idx, r_idx = [:index, :rindex].map { |cmd| line.send(cmd, number_word) }
 ```

 ...then find the mins and maxes and what digits they correspond to.
-A bit more verbose, which is
-fine, but regular expressions are a great tool and worth the investment to learn.
 </details>